open-contracting/ocds-merge/docs/create-merged-releases.rst

 The code samples below assume you're using OCDS 1.1.4; if you're using another version, replace :code:`'1__1__4'`.

-_patch-schema:
+.. _patch-schema:

 1. Patch the schema
 -------------------

-If you aren't using any `extensions <https://standard.open-contracting.org/latest/en/extensions/>`__, then you can skip this step.
+(If you aren't using any `extensions <https://standard.open-contracting.org/latest/en/extensions/>`__, then you can skip this step.)

 The `merge routine <https://standard.open-contracting.org/latest/en/schema/merging/>`__ is guided by the `release schema <https://standard.open-contracting.org/latest/en/schema/release/>`__ and any extensions to it.

-Patch the schema with extensions, using the `ProfileBuilder <https://ocdsextensionregistry.readthedocs.io/en/latest/api/profile_builder.html#profile-builder>`__ class of the `OCDS Extension Registry <https://ocdsextensionregistry.readthedocs.io/>`__ library.
+Patch the schema with extensions, using `ProfileBuilder <https://ocdsextensionregistry.readthedocs.io/en/latest/api/profile_builder.html#profile-builder>`__ from the `OCDS Extension Registry <https://ocdsextensionregistry.readthedocs.io/>`__ library.

 If you already know every extension used in a dataset (these might be listed in a `publication policy <https://standard.open-contracting.org/latest/en/implementation/publication_policy/>`__), patch the schema like so: